BYRIO/krita-webdoc-zh/user_manual/introduction_from_other_software/introduction_from_sai.rst

 ~~~~~~

 Lock Alpha
-    This is the checkerbox icon next to every layer.
+    This is the checker box icon next to every layer.
 Clipping group
     For Clipping masks in Krita you'll need to put all your images in a single layer, and then press the 'a' icon, or press :kbd:`ctrl`+:kbd:`shift`+:kbd:`G`
 Ink layer